willhunt914/PIDBOX/README.md

     # else:
     #     print("at setpoint")

+    ## Compute new output from the PID according to the systems current value

+    # if the distance is less than 28 cm, then do the code below
+    # then indent all of this
     if distance > 29:
         my_servo.angle = 175
-        time.sleep(0.1) # this is used to get the servo away from the ultrasonic sensor when it is too close
+        time.sleep(0.1)
     else:
         output = pid(distance)

         my_servo.angle = output
+    # print('Distance: ', distance,'PID Output: ', output)
     p,i,d = pid.components
+    # print(p, i, d)
     my_servo.angle = (180-output)
     time.sleep(0.1)

 ```

 ### Code Reflection

 Possibly the hardest part of this project was the code.
 To create this code I peiced together code from my past asignments.
 At first, I created a code that would move back if it was greater than the setpoint, forward if it was less that the setpoint or stay still if it was directly at the setpoint.
 I later imported the PID Code and pid libraries.
 It was important to find the minimum and maximum point for the PID code.
+I also learned that the setpoint is a very crucial part of the PID project and trying different ones is also important so you get the best possible code.
+For our poject, the servo was a very important piece and figuring out where the servo is at 0 degrees 90 degrees and 180 degrees is crucial.
+That's why in the start of the code I chose the degrees of the servo and found out the lowest middle and highest points to better calibrate the servo.

 ### Evidence
 [Onshape Link](https://cvilleschools.onshape.com/documents/7c87217263b0a725d3512c0e/w/d04d77d161baa69265bfc1db/e/c6bb2c1666ca8a2d2c29ad5d)